Misdemeanor Lawyer New Hampshire

 Fight Your Misdemeanor Charges near Manchester, NH

-With more than two decades of trial experience, as a misdemeanor lawyer, I know what it takes to protect my clients both in and outside the courtroom.
+With more than two decades of trial experience, as a Manchester criminal defense lawyer, I know what it takes to protect my clients both in and outside the courtroom.
 Even in misdemeanor cases, I prepare every case for possible litigation and exhaustively pursue every avenue toward a dismissal or reduction on my clients' behalf.

-To tell our Manchester, NH defense Attorney about the particulars surrounding your misdemeanor case.
+To tell our Manchester, NH misdemeanor attorney about the particulars surrounding your misdemeanor case.
 We invite you to call our office at (603) 787-5364 today.
 Fill out our online form to schedule your consultation.

 Class A Misdemeanors in NH